Cycling: Infrastructure

 Cyclists, pedestrians and motorists make different demands on road design which may lead to conflicts.
 Some jurisdictions give priority to motorized traffic, for example setting up one-way street systems, free-right turns, high capacity roundabouts, and slip roads.
 Others share priority with cyclists so as to encourage more cycling by applying varying combinations of traffic calming measures to limit the impact of motorized transport, and by building bike lanes, bike paths and cycle tracks.
 The provision of cycling infrastructure varies widely between cities and countries, particularly since cycling for transportation almost entirely occurs in public streets.
 And, the development of computer vision and street view imagery has provided significant potential to assess infrastructure for cyclists.

 In jurisdictions where motor vehicles were given priority, cycling has tended to decline while in jurisdictions where cycling infrastructure was built, cycling rates have remained steady or increased.
 Occasionally, extreme measures against cycling may occur.
 In Shanghai, where bicycles were once the dominant mode of transport, bicycle travel on a few city roads was banned temporarily in December 2003.

-In areas in which cycling is popular and encouraged, cycle-parking facilities using bicycle stands, lockable mini-garages, and patrolled cycle parks are used in order to reduce theft.
+In areas in which cycling is popular and encouraged, cycle-parking facilities using bicycle stands, lockable mini-garages, and patrolled cycle parks are used to reduce theft.
 Local governments promote cycling by permitting bicycles to be carried on public transport or by providing external attachment devices on public transport vehicles.
 Conversely, an absence of secure cycle-parking is a recurring complaint by cyclists from cities with low modal share of cycling.

 Extensive cycling infrastructure may be found in some cities.
 Such dedicated paths in some cities often have to be shared with in-line skaters, scooters, skateboarders, and pedestrians.
 Dedicated cycling infrastructure is treated differently in the law of every jurisdiction, including the question of liability of users in a collision.
 There is also some debate about the safety of the various types of separated facilities.

 Bicycles are considered a sustainable mode of transport, especially suited for urban use and relatively shorter distances when used for transport (compared to recreation).
 Case studies and good practices (from European cities and some worldwide examples) that promote and stimulate this kind of functional cycling in cities can be found at Eltis, Europe's portal for local transport.

 A number of cities, including Paris, London and Barcelona, now have successful bike hire schemes designed to help people cycle in the city.
 Typically these feature utilitarian city bikes which lock into docking stations, released on payment for set time periods.
 Costs vary from city to city.
 In London, initial hire access costs £2 per day.
 The first 30 minutes of each trip is free, with £2 for each additional 30 minutes until the bicycle is returned.